siddu7g/ML-4105-UNCC/README.md

-Projects on Machine Learning using PyTorch, TensorFlow, and Scikit-learn.
+A collection of hands-on ML projects demonstrating model training and evaluation using linear regression, logistic regression, and classification algorithms.
+Implemented across PyTorch, TensorFlow, and Scikit-learn frameworks